cryptopp-modern/cryptopp-modern.com/content/docs/api/symmetric/_index.md

 ## Security Best Practices

-1. **Always use authenticated encryption** (AES-GCM, ChaCha20-Poly1305, XChaCha20-Poly1305, EAX, CCM)
+1. **Always use authenticated encryption** (AES-GCM, XAES-256-GCM, ChaCha20-Poly1305, XChaCha20-Poly1305, AES-CTR-HMAC, EAX, CCM)
 2. **Never reuse IVs** with the same key
 3. **Generate random IVs** using `AutoSeededRandomPool`
 4. **Use 256-bit keys** for new systems (future-proof)
 5. **Verify authentication tags** - failed verification = tampered data
 6. **Store IVs with ciphertext** (IVs don't need to be secret)
 7. **Use `SecByteBlock`** for keys (auto-zeroing memory)
+8. **For random nonces at scale**, prefer XAES-256-GCM or XChaCha20-Poly1305

 ## Performance Notes